Kim2091/TSPAN/README.md

 # TSPAN
-TSPAN is a custom arch based on the [original SPAN architecture](https://github.com/hongyuanyu/SPAN).
+TSPAN (Temporal SPAN) is a custom arch based on the [original SPAN architecture](https://github.com/hongyuanyu/SPAN).
 This modification aims to provide efficient and accessible temporal video upscaling.
 It supports PyTorch, ONNX, and TensorRT!

 ## Getting Started